 Mobile/manufactured home (new and re-sale)

-Since the First Time Home Buyer Incentive is not a grant but a loan, you will need to pay it back.
+Since the First Time Home Buyer Incentive is not a grant but a loan, you must pay it back.
 You will pay back the First Time Home Buyer Incentive in full after 25 years or whenever you sell your home, whichever comes first.

 However, as an added advantage, you can pay back your First Time Home Buyer Incentive anytime you want without worrying about a prepayment penalty.